HPV is common.

 - People living with conditions that affect the immune system

-HPV vaccine access and eligibility vary across Canada.
+HPV vaccination access and eligibility vary across Canada.
 Talk to a healthcare provider to learn about the options available in your area and what may be right for you based on your individual health needs.

 Get the facts.